twiliofaces/twiliofaces-sms-ra/README.md

 twilio-sms-ra
 =============

-This is a twilio sms resource adapter, witch enable your app to receive twilio sms using a message driven bean.
+This is a JMS resource adapter, witch enable your application to receive twilio sms using a message driven bean.

 Simple instructions to use:

-- add twilio-sms-ra.rar to your jboss-as-7.x/standalone/deployments
+- add twiliofaces-sms-ra.rar to your jboss-as-7.x/standalone/deployments
 - create a new web app, with twiliofaces, org.jboss.netty... dependencies:

 `